Atom Eve: Animated series

-Atom Eve was voiced by Gillian Jacobs.
+Atom Eve is voiced by Gillian Jacobs in the animated series.

 Atom Eve appears in the 2021–present Invincible animated series on Amazon Prime Video, voiced by Gillian Jacobs.
 The series closely follows her comic book storyline, emphasizing her growth as a hero and her relationship with Invincible.
 A standalone "Invincible Atom Eve" special episode, released in 2023, delves deeper into her backstory.

 Video games

 In November 2023, Invincible Presents: Atom Eve, a visual novel/turn-based role-playing game, was released.
 Players take on the role of Atom Eve, exploring her backstory and experiencing her journey as a superhero.
 The game has received positive reviews for its engaging narrative and gameplay mechanics.

 Atom Eve is a playable character in the 2024 free-to-play mobile role-playing game Invincible: Guarding the Globe, where she is classified as a support character due to her ability to shield fellow allies.

 Atom Eve also appeared as a cosmetic outfit in Fortnite Battle Royale.

-Atom Eve will be a playable character in the 2026 fighting game Invincible VS.
+Atom Eve is a playable character in the 2026 fighting game Invincible VS, reprised by Gillian Jacobs.